In order to register with the practice, you should complete the Practice Registration Form by clicking on the link below.

 You can download the form and complete before sending, as an attachment, to email@example.com, or print it out and post it to Dr McCartney and Partners, The Health Centre, 2 Bay Street, Port Glasgow, PA14 5EW.

-During this current pandemic, when you register, an appointment will be arranged for you to speak to the practice nurse so that they can do a health screen which assists the doctor in his/her first consultation with you.
+At present, when you register, a telephone appointment will be arranged for you to speak to the practice nurse so that they can do a health screen which assists the doctor in his/her first consultation with you.

 At that time of registration, please also provide details of any medication that you take, when either emailing your registration form or when you hand in/post it.